Updating Fields in Word – How it Works

 Most fields in the header and footer are updated automatically when you open a document.

 However, FILENAME fields in the header or footer are not updated automatically when opening a document.
 According to information in the Microsoft article The FILENAME field does not automatically update when you open a document in Word, this special handling of FILENAME fields was introduced as a design change in Word 2002 to allow documents to open more quickly.
 It would indeed be an advantage to have FILENAME fields update automatically when opening a document - the speed would most likely not be a problem anymore.
 You need to update the fields.
-See How to update fields manually.
+See How to update fields.

 Fields in headers and footers are updated when you switch to Print Preview